thompsonseanr/openwrt-mesh-cudy/README.md

 Future work will leverage information learned from the awesome FREEMESH project: [FREEMESH Firmware](https://gitlab.com/slthomason/freemesh)

-*Unfortunately, this is still a work in progress and I have not been successful with the mesh nodes yet.*
+*Unfortunately, this is still a work in progress and I have not been successful with the mesh nodes yet.
+I am seeing great progress with incorporating what I have learned from the FREEMESH firmware, but mesh backhaul is still elusive.
+I suspect dhcp and the firewall are next to tackle.*

 This was done using the latest OpenWrt firmware using the [OpenWrt firmware selector tool](https://firmware-selector.openwrt.org/)